 - Anti-Humor: He uses an example of a joke his young son tried to tell him — "How come dinosaurs don't talk?
 'Cause they're all dead."

-- Bait and Switch: In Stupid In School, after Brian as a kid has already already answered incorrectly in class that the plural of "box" is "boxen".Teacher: What is the plural of goose?Smart student: Geese.Teacher: What is the plural of moose?Brian: Moosen!
+- Bait-and-Switch: In Stupid In School, after Brian as a kid has already answered incorrectly in class that the plural of "box" is "boxen".Teacher: What is the plural of goose?Smart student: Geese.Teacher: What is the plural of moose?Brian: Moosen!

 - Big Eater: When it comes to ice cream and Fig Newtons at least."I eat Fig Newtons by the sleeve!"

 - Book Dumb: He has several comedic personas who are not only dim but actively resistant to learning.

 - Brick Joke: "Well, my uncle doesn't grow corn."